-Much like Firstmetric (mentioned above) this would be a good, low cost financial advisor for someone with about $1MM or more of assets, but for a smaller portfolio it is not such a bargain.
-That is why this firm is included on the low cost financial advisor list.
+This would potentially be a good, low cost financial advisor for someone with about $1MM or more of assets, but for a smaller portfolio it is not such a bargain.

 Financial plans are $1,000 for initial plan and negotiated fee for subsequent updates.